tmtsoftware/icd/README.md

 Build and Install
 -----------------
-*Note that this project has been tested with java-11 and java-17.
+*Note that this project has been tested with java-17.

 Note: The build requires that [node.js](https://nodejs.org/en/) be installed on the system.
 This is checked in the install.sh script, which automatically sets the SBT_OPTS environment variable if node.js is found